tonykolomeytsev/kekmech-clapi-raspberry/README.md

 ```
 import clapi as api

-# setting up a connection with all arduinos connected via USB
+# setting up a connection with all devices connected via USB
 api.start()
+api.status() # shows all connected devices
 ```

 After that, you can send commands to microcontrollers.
 When the connection is established, arduino sends us its **device_id**.
 If first arduino sent us ```{device_id: 'test'}``` and the second arduino sent ```{device_id: 'foo'}```, then we can send the command as follows: